awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 # Using insights in the AWS X\-Ray console<a name="xray-console-insights"></a>

 AWS X\-Ray continuously analyzes trace data in your account to identify emergent issues in your applications\.
-When fault rates exceed the expected range, it creates an *insight* that records the incident and tracks its impact until it's resolved\.
-You can use insights to identify user impact for ongoing issues or to analyze transient issues that occurred in the past\.
+When fault rates exceed the expected range, it creates an *insight* that records the issue and tracks its impact until it's resolved\.
+With insights, you can:
++ Identify where in your application issues are occurring, the root cause of the issue, and associated impact\.
+The impact analysis provided by insights enables you to derive the severity and priority of an issue\.
++ Receive notifications as the issue changes over time\.
+Insights notifications can be integrated with your monitoring and alerting solution using Amazon EventBridge\.
+This integration enables you to send automated e\-mails or alerts based on the severity of the issue\.

-The X\-Ray console also identifies nodes with ongoing incidents in the service map\.
+The X\-Ray console identifies nodes with ongoing incidents in the service map\.
 To see a summary of the insight, choose the affected node\.
+You can also view and filter insights by choosing **Insights** from the navigation pane on the left\.

 ![\[Service map node with insight summary.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/console-insights-servicemap.png)